spurthimalode/spurthimalode/README.md

 # Welcome to Spurthi Malode's GitHub!

-Hello! 👋 I'm Spurthi, a VLSI enthusiast,  passionate about Design ,DFT and Physical Design constantly exploring the latest advancements in technology.
-This GitHub repository is where I share my projects, collaborate with other developers, and contribute to the open-source community.
+Hello! 👋 I'm Spurthi, a VLSI enthusiast with a deep passion for Design, DFT, and Physical Design.
+I constantly explore the latest advancements in technology.
+This GitHub repository is where I share my projects, collaborate with fellow developers, and contribute to the open-source community.

 ## 🛠️ Technologies & Tools